 Clinicians, patients, and their carers (supporters) are calling for a paradigm shift in suicide risk assessment that moves away from ‘characterising, predicting, and managing risk’ towards ‘compassion, safeguarding, and safety planning’.

-Suicide risk management refers to the identification, assessment, and treatment of a person exhibiting suicidal behaviour.
-Suicidal behaviour includes death by suicide, suicide attempt, suicide plan, and suicidal ideation.
-The literature also sometimes includes non-suicidal self-harm as a component of suicidal behaviour.
-There are 5 key components to suicide: ideation, intent, plan, access to lethal means, and history of past suicide attempts.
+Originally called suicide risk management, suicide risk mitigation aims to be a more realistic and compassionate approach.
+It refers to the identification, assessment, intervention, and treatment of a person at risk of suicide.
+It is an ongoing process whether due to a mental illness or a life crisis.
+Traditionally the term ‘suicidal behaviour’ refers to a suicide attempt, an episode of non-fatal self-harm, a suicide plan, and suicidal ideation.
+The literature sometimes includes non-suicidal self-harm as a component of suicidal behaviour.
+The authors of this topic suggest avoiding the term ‘suicidal behaviour’ and being more specific about what you observe.
+There are several key components to suicide: ideation, intent, plan, access to lethal means, and history of past suicide attempts.

 Department of Psychiatry